 Greening the Heartlands of Coal in Europe

-Thus, the different approaches complicate agreement at the European level.
-But they also burden bi- and trilateral relationships.
+Thus, the different approaches complicate agreement at the European level while simultaneously burdening bi- and trilateral relationships.
 The renewables expansion in Germany already impacts the electricity systems of its neighbors.
 The differences lead to tensions and misunderstandings.

 This study is the product of a trilateral expert group which met three times during 2013 at the invitation of the Heinrich Böll Foundation and Ecologic Institute to discuss the influence of the German energy transformation on two of Germany's neighbours – Poland and the Czech Republic.
 The group focused on perceptions of the German energy transformation in the three countries, its impact on cross-border electricity flows and the consequences of various forms of support mechanisms for renewable energy sources.